thisisnashir/HibernateTests/readme.md

 We could not run the EmDemo Class for sometime due to declaring main method private, silly typo but we should watch out for it.

+## OneToOne Mapping

+So we are gonna try one-to-one mapping.
+We can use embedding for this but for unidirectional , bidirectional relation details and granular control on fetching data we use one-to-one mapping.

+So we create a Question class and Answer Class and add answer class to question class as a foreign key.
+This is uni-directional question and answer one-to-one mapping.

   [hibernate-cfg-dir]: ./readmeResources/hibernate-cfg-directory.png
   [sql-yog-image-save-screenshot]: ./readmeResources/sql-yog-image-save-screenshot.png